snippy066/assignment/README.md

 ----

 ### Benefits of using JsonPowerDB: "Benifits of using JsonPowerDB is descripted below"
-   .Simple to use &nbps;
+   .Simple to use &nbsp;
-   .Real time &nbps;
+   .Real time &nbsp;
-   .Raw data is human readable &nbps;
+   .Raw data is human readable &nbsp;
-   .Schema Free &nbps;
+   .Schema Free &nbsp;
-   .Low developement cost due to Webservices API and faster coding &nbps;
+   .Low developement cost due to Webservices API and faster coding &nbsp;
-   .Single Instance &nbps;
+   .Single Instance &nbsp;
-   .Multiple Security layers &nbps;
+   .Multiple Security layers &nbsp;
-   .Server side native NoSQL &nbps;
+   .Server side native NoSQL &nbsp;
-   .Fast Developement &nbps;
+   .Fast Developement &nbsp;
-   .PowerIndex &nbps;
+   .PowerIndex &nbsp;
-   .Using JsonPowerDB is equally Easy and Fast when used with Server Side programming like Java, .NET, Python or PHP etc &nbps;
+   .Using JsonPowerDB is equally Easy and Fast when used with Server Side programming like Java, .NET, Python or PHP etc&nbsp;

   ------
  ### Release History